The Mercedes-AMG One has broken its own Nürburgring lap record

-The lap was completed with an AMG One in road-going specification, running a set of Michelin Pilot Sport Cup 2 R MO tyres that were developed for the Mercedes-AMG One project.
-As has already been well documented, the AMG One’s hybrid powertrain combines a 1.6-litre V6 engine derived directly from the Formula 1 program with three electric motors that together produce a peak power figure of 1048bhp.
+The lap was completed with an AMG One in standard road-going specification.
+As has been well documented, the car uses a 1.6-litre V6 engine derived directly from Formula 1 and three electric motors, together producing 1048bhp.

-This huge power figure is combined with a state of the art aero package that includes active aero elements around the nose, front wheel arches, rear diffuser and rear wing.
-It’s this combination that helped the One produce these exceptional times, sitting head and shoulders above other road car lap times.
+This enormous power combines with a state of the art aero package that includes active aero elements around the nose, front wheel arches, rear diffuser and rear wing.
+It’s this combination that enables the One to perform to such a high level around the Nürburgring, sitting head and shoulders above other road car lap times.

-Due to the way the hybrid powertrain delivers its performance, Maro Engel doesn't just have the task of driving the One flat-out around these circuits, but also has to manage the powertrain’s battery consumption to ensure maximum performance on the lap’s higher-speed sections.
-Through careful management, the AMG One still achieved a 209mph top speed on the Nürburgring's Döttinger Höhe, further aided by the inbuilt DRS system.
+Due to the way the hybrid powertrain delivers its performance, Engel didn't just have the task of driving the One flat-out; he also needed to manage the powertrain’s battery consumption to ensure maximum performance on the circuit’s higher-speed sections.
+Simulator tests determined the optimal areas for him to lift-and-coast to save energy around the lap, which he then implemented during the run.

-Of course the AMG One’s hypercar rivals, such as the Aston Martin Valkyrie, are yet to attempt their own lap times, but with a 6:36.183 time, we can consider the gauntlet thrown down for a new era of Nürburgring lap record attempts.
+Of course the AMG One’s hypercar rivals, such as the Aston Martin Valkyrie, are yet to attempt their own lap times, but we can consider the gauntlet thrown down for a new era of Nürburgring record attempts.

 Mercedes-AMG One – production